natuelabs/challenge/README.md

 ## Follow the above steps to make the test work:

 #1.
 Clone the project to your machine:
-    https://github.com/mca-digital/challenge.git or git@github.com:mca-digital/challenge.git
+    git clone https://github.com/mca-digital/challenge.git local.natuechallenge

 #2.
+Access the project root folder:
+    cd local.natuechallenge

-Access the project root folder and run the command on cmd/terminal to install dependencies:
+#3.
+Run the command on cmd/terminal to install dependencies:
     composer install

-#3.
+#4.
 Create a Database named 'natuechallenge':

-#4.
+#5.
 Make a copy of .env.exemple to .env and edit .env file to connect the database:
 #Set database name, username and password:
         DB_CONNECTION=mysql
         DB_HOST=127.0.0.1